RenDelaCruz/handscribe/README.md

 ### Freeform Mode

 In Freeform mode, raising your hand will show the predicted ASL letter, along with the confidence level as a decimal perecentage.
 This works for both the left and right hand, and can detect a maximum of four hands by default.
 Furthermore, the predictions are displayed independently per hand.

+### Game Mode

+In Game mode, a random word is displayed on the screen for the user to spell out with the ASL alphabet.
+The number of words are tracked, as well as the points earned by each letter spelled correctly.

 ### Data Collection Mode